Oliver, British Columbia

 The community of Oliver is made up of land governed by three different bodies: the Town of Oliver, the Regional District of Okanagan-Similkameen and the Osoyoos Indian Band.

-Local industries include grape and fruit production, agri-tourism, wine production, ranching, golfing and recreation, retail and service trades.
+Local industries include grape and fruit production, agritourism, wine production, ranching, golfing and recreation, retail and service trades.
 Some of the largest employers include Osoyoos Indian Band, School District #53, Interior Health and Okanagan Tree Fruit Cooperative.

 Origin of name

 Named after John Oliver (1856–1927), Premier of British Columbia.
 "Honest John" and his government brought irrigation water and settlement lots to the area with the South Okanagan Lands Project.

 The name of the area of this locality in the native Okanagan language is N̓k̓mip.

 History

 The people of the Syilx Okanagan Nation have lived in the South Okanagan for hundreds if not thousands of years and traditionally moved throughout their large territory to follow seasonal food resources.
 Many of their camps and village sites were on the shores of the lakes and glacial benches throughout the area.
 They relied on the river, creeks and valley lakes of the Southern Okanagan for their daily lives.

 The first encroachment from European immigrants came circa 1811, when fur traders came to the area with the establishment of Fort Okanagan (now in the US) and first explored the area for trade.

 In the 1880s, free gold-bearing quartz was found at Camp McKinney (east of Oliver) which became a busy gold mine, attracting miners and merchants, and boasting a public transportation system.
 Fairview (just west of Oliver) miners found gold and fueled the growth of a boomtown but it lasted just a few years and no remnants of the town survive today, other than a heritage marker.